Categories

 Shankara’s Commentary:

 Therefore, having abandoned the theory of those who argue for non-existence, the atman should be known as existing, as productive of effects and conditioned by intelligence.
 But when the atman is devoid of that and subject to no modification (an effect has no existence independent of the cause); as the sruti says ‘a modification is a mere matter of speech and name; that it is mud is alone true,’ then, is the true nature of the atman [known] – unconditioned, devoid of indicative marks, and incapable of being thought of, as existent or non-existent.
 In that nature also, ‘the atman should be known’ follows.
 Of these two of the conditioned and the unconditioned, i.e., known as existence and its true nature; the genitive case has the force of Nirdharana, i.e., determining; of the atman previously known as merely existent i.e., of the atman known by the belief in its existence produced by its limitations, i.e., its perceived effects.
-Afterwards, the real nature of the atman subject to no condition, different from both the known and the unknown, i.e., the manifested universe and the prakriti, one without a second, and indicated by the srutis ‘ not this, not that, etc.,’ ‘not gross, not subtle, not short ‘in the invisible, bodiless, supportless, etc.,’ faces him who had previously realized it as existent.
+Afterwards, the real nature of the atman subject to no condition, different from both the known and the unknown, i.e., the manifested universe and the Prakriti, one without a second, and indicated by the srutis ‘ not this, not that, etc.,’ ‘not gross, not subtle, not short ‘in the invisible, bodiless, supportless, etc.,’ faces him who had previously realized it as existent.

 The above commentary by Shankara clearly shows that first Atman/Awareness is realized to be existent (as productive of effects and conditioned by intelligence) as in the Witness stage of Vivartavada.
 This is the essence view of Atman, conditioned by causality.
 Then, later on, this very knower of Atman realizes it as beyond known and unknown, beyond existence and non-existence when unconditioned by causality.
 This is realizing the true nature of Atman/Awareness.

 Thus, with the collapse of Witness, the essence view of Awareness also drops.
-The Witness realization had seen through the illusion of a personal self as subject, whereas the collapse of Witness realization sees through the illusion of an impersonal Self as a Subject.
+The Witness realization is seen through the illusion of a personal self as a subject, whereas the collapse of Witness realization is seen through the illusion of an impersonal Self as a Subject.
 In the Direct Path, Witnessing Awareness is taken as a tool to examine all objects that appear to it.
 These were helpful conceptions to negate all other forms of duality before finally obliterating the subject-object duality completely.
 It’s like you first sweep all the dirt of a room into a neat pile, and then you sweep out the pile away itself.
 So in the end, one is not left with any Awareness as an essence, substance or view.
 You sweep the room/view clean of all dirt of duality without any pile of dirt/duality remaining in the end.

 Everything is Brahman/Awareness means that all phenomena are Brahman/Awareness.
 It means that there are no foreground phenomena separate from a background of unchanging Brahman/Awareness as a subject or essence.
 Nor does it mean that Awareness is some kind of substance that is moulding phenomena the way gold is moulded into different ornaments.
 Awareness is a “non-affirming” description of the nature of phenomena/appearances.
 It is a non-affirming empty designation that negates all four extreme views of the existence of phenomena.
 Thus, talking about Awareness, Gaudapada says in Mandukya Karika: